influxdata/docs-v2/content/v2.0/query-data/flux/manipulate-timestamps.md

 // Returns 2019-09-18T12:00:00.000000000Z
 ```

-### Convert RFC3339 to nanosecond unix timestamp
+### RFC3339 to Unix nanosecond
 Use the [`uint()` function](/v2.0/reference/flux/stdlib/built-in/transformations/type-conversions/uint/)
-to convert an RFC3339 timestamp to a unix nanosecond timestamp.
+to convert an RFC3339 timestamp to a Unix nanosecond timestamp.

 ```js
 uint(v: 2019-09-18T12:00:00.000000000Z)
 // Returns 1568808000000000000
 ```

-### Calculate the duration between two timestamps
+## Calculate the duration between two timestamps
 Flux doesn't support mathematical operations using [time type](/v2.0/reference/flux/language/types/#time-types) values.
 To calculate the duration between two timestamps:

-1. Use the `uint()` function to convert each timestamp to a unix nanosecond timestamp.
+1. Use the `uint()` function to convert each timestamp to a Unix nanosecond timestamp.
-2. Subtract one unix nanosecond timestamp from the other.
+2. Subtract one Unix nanosecond timestamp from the other.
 3. Use the `duration()` function to convert the result into a duration.

 ```js